A

 An important thing to note is this breed’s proclivity for heart murmurs.
 Know that legumes in dog food have been linked to heart failure, and read your dog food ingredients carefully to avoid legumes like chickpeas, lentils, and peas.

 Feed puppies three to five times a day.
 They naturally burn off calories as they’re likely to run around and play.
-Like humans, as they get older, their metabolisms will slow down and the dog will burn calories slower.
+Like humans, as they get older, their metabolisms will slow down, and the dog will burn calories more slowly.

 Maintenance and Grooming